Ada-Developers-Academy/daily-curriculum/moar_work/http-body-to-hash.md

 1. Rules from Bronze, Silver, and Gold
 2. Seperate and parse the hash from the rest of the HTTP text
+3. Add additional attributes of `method` and `path` to the class and parse those out of the request ("GET" & "/markets")